Europe makes big bets on nuclear waste burial

 The above-ground buildings are flashy and modern, a stark contrast to the surrounding villages.
 An exhibition room displaying the storage technology is aimed at convincing the public the site will be safe.

-The trip to the lab 500 meters below takes seven minutes in France's longest elevator.
+The trip to the lab 500 metres below takes seven minutes in France's longest elevator.

 Officials at Andra hope the 35 billion euro plan, if successful, will become a model for other countries and provide a business opportunity.